-Learning is often presented as an individualistic and even competitive pursuit, and a wholesale switch to online can exacerbate this perception.
-As we can see in the examples above - one blending face-to-face and the digital, the other completely online - a humanising and holistic approach to learning and each other can be created when collaborating with others.
-An inclusive outlook is always important in teaching in a humane context, we are interdependent beings.
-It is even more important to develop collaborative working practices when developing teaching and learning online.
-As mentor, the advice I offer students and staff 'on becoming' an academic can be summarised as:
+Collaboration is always important in teaching in a humane context; we are interdependent beings.
+It is especially important to nurture collaborative working practices when developing teaching and learning online.
+As mentor, the advice I offer students and staff 'on becoming' an academic can be summarized as: